rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 file to make the code easier to navigate.

-For example, let’s start from the code in Listing 7-17 and move the `front_of_house` module to its own file *src/front_of_house.rs* by changing the crate root file so it contains the code shown in Listing 7-21.
-In this case, the crate root file is *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.
+For example, let’s start from the code in Listing 7-17 and move the `front_of_house` module to its own file *src/front_of_house.rs*.
+Once moved we can remove the redundant outer `mod front_of_house` scope.
+Now change the crate root file *src/lib.rs* so it contains the code shown in Listing 7-21.
+This procedure also works with binary crates whose crate root file is src/main.rs.

 <span class="filename">Filename: src/lib.rs</span>